 1980 - 2000 | Creative vs Factual Documentaries

 Due to the influence of television, documentary filmmaking developed into two distinct directions – creative (theatrical) documentaries versus factual (television) documentaries.
 To avoid any misunderstanding, it is important to point out that while factual television documentaries can be very creative, due to the constraints imposed by television and its audience, they tend to be more informative and current affair-oriented.
 Filmmakers interested in releasing their documentary theatrically were able to go all out and choose any style or approach they desired.
 One of the best examples is Koyaanisqatsi.
-This type of documentary which would be unthinkable on television.
+This type of documentary would be unthinkable on television.

 1995 - 2020 | Nonlinear Editors and Lightweight Digital Camera's Define Documentary Filmmaking

 In the first decade of the millenium, the distribution channels stayed more or less the same.
 However, the instroduction of non-linear editing and relatively cheap and lightweight recording equipment made a huge impact on the style of documentary filmmaking.
 Non-linear editing software gave editors complete freedom in arranging material, and looking for that perfect match between plot structure, sound and image.
 It resulted in films with scenes and sequences that resonate with the senses, much like commercials or music videos.
 The best example is the widely-acclaimed Swedish documentary, Surplus, terrorized into being consumers (2003).
 It’s a unique theatrical documentary that drew inspiration from Koyaanisqatsi, but took it to a whole new level.